-- 2.1 The University is committed to promoting the responsible care and use of animals in teaching and research and the utilization of non-animal alternatives wherever possible, through appropriate resources, facilities, and training opportunities. - 2.2 The Animal Ethics Committee (AEC), a sub-committee of the Committee on Research Practices (CRP) - is responsible for ensuring ethical animal care and use under the auspices of the University, including but not limited to the review and monitoring of related research practices, investigation of complaints, and policy recommendations. - 2.3 The Laboratory Animal Facility (LAF (CWB)) supports researchers in animal acquisition, husbandry, veterinary care/consultation, user training, compliance monitoring, and carcasses disposal.
+- 2.1 The University is committed to promoting the responsible care and use of animals in teaching and research and the utilization of non-animal alternatives wherever possible, through appropriate resources, facilities, and training opportunities. - 2.2 The Animal Ethics Committee (AEC), a sub-committee of the Committee on Research Practices (CRP) is responsible for ensuring ethical animal care and use under the auspices of the University, including but not limited to the review and monitoring of related research practices, investigation of complaints, and policy recommendations. - 2.3 The Laboratory Animal Facility (LAF(CWB)) is responsible for animal acquisition, holding, husbandry, veterinary services/consultation, animal use training, monitoring of protocol compliance and animal welfare, and carcass disposal.
+Designated persons from LAF(CWB)